stevenkoenig/git-novice-topdown/_episodes/04-changes.md

 - "Always write a log message when committing changes."
 ---

-Let's create a file called `ToDo.txt` that contains some notes about the conversion tools we want.
+Let's create a file called `ingredients.txt` that contains some notes about the ingredients we want.
 (We'll use `nano` to edit the file, but you can use whatever editor you like.)

 ~~~
-$ nano ToDo.txt
+$ nano ingredients.txt
 ~~~
 {: .bash}

-Type the text below into the `ToDo.txt` file:
+Type the text below into the `ingredients.txt` file:

 ~~~
-Conversion functions needed:

-- Dollars to Cents
-- Gallons to Liters
-- Hours to Minutes
+4 avocados
+1/2 onion
+cilantro
+salt
+pepper
 ~~~
 {: .output}

-`ToDo.txt` now contains several lines, which we can see by running:
+`ingredients.txt` now contains several lines, which we can see by running:

 ~~~
 $ ls